jensmonne/McCoy/README.md

 # McCoy

-Just a discord bot for my private server
+A discord bot made with Discord.Net that i use for a private server.
+Has some funky functions and was not made with being used in other servers in mind.

 ## TODO:

 - haunt command to remind people of previous messages
-- mention category
+- mention categories
 - leveling system
-- vc time
+- vc time tracking